-Public policy-making relies on organisations with different roles in policy-making and service delivery.
-First, ministries and central agencies draft bills and design policies in negotiation with interest groups and other stakeholders.
-Second, public agencies, private operators, and NGOs deliver public services and implement public policies (i.e. education, health, social services).
-This course is about the design and operation of these organisations.
-The course introduces concepts that:
+Public policymaking relies on organisations.
+In principle, different roles are assigned to different organisations.
+On the one hand, ministries and central agencies make the policies by drafting bills, negotiating with interest groups or designing regulations.
+On the other hand, public agencies, private sector organisations and NGOs deliver public services and implement public policies (i.e. schools, hospitals, social services).
+This course is about the design and operation of these organisations that matter for public policy.

-- Engage with controversies regarding the design and operation of public organisations – such as the advantages and disadvantages of using market-type mechanisms to govern public services.
+• Engage with controversies regarding the design and operation of public organisations – such as the advantages and disadvantages of using market-type mechanisms to govern public services.